17mohini/Covid-Diaries/README.md

 ***

 We are writing from near-future, about the then present and the then recent past.
-Does that sound confusing?
-If so, please read the [diary entries](/diaries/index.md) from future, and see what [that new future](/reality/now.md) could be.
+Confusing?
+Please read the [diary entries](/diaries/index.md) from future, and see what [that new future](/reality/now.md) could be.

-If that helps you feel good even for a moment, this work has served its purpose.
-And, if you want to build upon this, you are welcome to contribute.
+If reading that helps you feel good even for a moment, this work has served its purpose.
+And, you are welcome to contribute.
+This is for us; as much yours as it is mine or anyone else's.
 Please help define the new reality.
 And write, as people, living in times better than the current ones.

 ***